Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/README.md

 ## End-to-end Migration

-The following is an end-to-end example for migrating from a Timestream for LiveAnalytics database `benchmark` and table `cpu` to bucket `benchmark` in Timestream for InfluxDB (as defined in [example.env](example.env)).
+The following is an end-to-end example for migrating from a Timestream for LiveAnalytics database `benchmark` and table `cpu` to bucket `benchmark-bucket` in Timestream for InfluxDB (as defined in [example.env](example.env)).

 ###  1. Transform data from Timestream

-Transform the unloaded data from Timestream to line protocol (LP) using Athena.
+Transform the unloaded data from Timestream for LiveAnalytics to line protocol (LP) using Athena.

 ```
 cd transform
-python transform.py --database-name benchmark --tables cpu --s3-bucket-name <bucket_name> --add-validation-field true
+python transform.py --database-name benchmark --tables cpu --s3-bucket-name <s3_bucket_name> --add-validation-field true
 ```

 - If end-to-end validation (comparing row counts between source and destination databases) is not required, set `--add-validation-field` flag to `false`.